 For the full sample, the coefficients in the three groups are statistically insignificant, while they are significant in 2020:Q2 for the Low-Risk group.
-That is, lower-risk firms (in terms of solvency)

-${}^{5}$ We also consider possible outliers and the significance increases from 10% to 5%.
-Results are available upon request drew down their credit lines in 2020:Q2.
-Figure (4) shows the change in credit lines between two quarters (for each of the three groups) between 2020:Q1 and 2020:Q2.
-Figure (4) projects the change in cash holding for the three groups.
+That is, lower-risk firms (in terms of solvency) drew down their credit lines in 2020:Q2.
+Figure (A9) shows the change in credit lines between two quarters (for each of the three groups) between 2020:Q1 and 2020:Q2.
+Figure (A9) projects the change in cash holding for the three groups.
 Low-risk firms are those with the greatest change in cash holding between 2020:Q1 and 2020:Q2.
 There is a negative association between credit line drawdowns and solvency risk in 2020:Q2.
 In a nutshell, firms with a good solvency position drew down their credit lines during the COVID-19 shock and topped up their cash holding position.
-In the next section, we consider a liquidity measure.